NicolasMiramon/LabGuide/003-successfactors.md

 This guide provides instructions for integrating Okta with SAP Success Factors so that the following use cases can be demonstrated:
 HRaaS - Sourcing a user profile from SAP Success Factors into Universal Directory.

 This lab uses a pre-built and managed instance of SAP Success Factors.
 The environment has users and groups defined in a pre-designed organisational structure.
-The integration has two connections.
-The first uses SSO integration to access the SAP Success Factors tenant.
-The Second uses an API connection to import users from SAP Success Factors into Okta’s Universal Directory.
+The integration uses an API connection to import users from SAP Success Factors into Okta’s Universal Directory.

 Okta maintains a specific integration for SAP Success Factors in the Okta Integration Network (OIN).
 To add this to your Okta org, follow these steps:

-1. Use a browser to open the administration UI of your Okta demo org
+1. Open the admin console of your Okta demo org by clicking on the **Launch** button at the top left of this lab

-2. Navigate to **Applications \> Applications**.
+2. Navigate to **Applications \> Applications**

 ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/009/image01.png "image_tooltip")